ymolists/website/src/routes/blog/i-said-goodbye-to-local-development-and-so-can-you.md

 **Alice**

 Alice’s workflow is no different than when she develops a new feature.
-She opens a new browser tab, navigates to the pull request and opens a new development environment based on that PR.
+She opens a new browser tab, navigates to the pull request and opens a new developer environment based on that PR.
 Within seconds, the environment starts and the database and dev servers already run - ready for Alice’s review.

 She can even leave review comments right within VS Code and have them synced with GitHub.

 When she’s done with the review, Alice closes the browser tab.
-This brings her back to her previous development environment where she continues to work on her feature.
+This brings her back to her previous developer environment where she continues to work on her feature.

 ![Set up a new project](../../../static/images/blog/i-said-goodbye-to-local-development-and-so-can-you/switch-context.png)